About the Adopt-a-Painting Program

 As part of the adoption process, you’ll receive the following:

 - A short dossier on the work you have chosen.

 - A visit to the conservation lab to see the work being treated, and an opportunity to ask questions and learn more about the restoration process.

-- A commemorative color photo of the sponsor with the adopted object, and a “certificate of successful adoption.”
+- A color photo of the sponsor with the adopted object installed in the gallery.

 - A credit line on the gallery label giving recognition to the adoptive sponsor, good for five years.

 As a valued supporter of our curatorial department and the MIA, we thank you in advance for your consideration.

 Thank you for your commitment to this museum!